Azure Cognitive Search Service REST

 Indexer operations.
 Automate aspects of an indexing operation by configuring a data source and an indexer that you can schedule or run on demand.
 This feature is supported for a limited number of data source types.

 The APIs documented in this section provide access to operations on search data, such as index creation and population, document upload, and queries.
-When calling the API, keep the following points in mind:
+When calling APIs, keep the following points in mind:

 All APIs must be issued over HTTPS (on the default port 443).